NightBrownie/itechart.connect/README.md

 iTechArt.Connect

-A projecect written during 24h at iTechArt Hackathon'14
+A project written during 24h at iTechArt Hackathon'14